actionml/docs.actionml.com/pio_cli_cheatsheet.md

  - `pio app delete some-appname` remove app and all data from the EventServer
  - `pio app data-delete some-appname`

+## Import Data

+The EventServer can hold data as soon as you have created an app as above.
+Then you can choose to import JSON events from files (the fastest method) or use the REST API to import.

+ - `pio import` will import files with JSON events to an app created with `pio app new appname`

+If you want to use the REST method you will use and SDK or make raw REST post calls.
+To add events from a shell script you would use `curl` to post to the EventServer on port 7070 of your host.
+Like this:

+    $ curl -i -X POST http://localhost:7070/events.json?accessKey=some-key \
+    -H "Content-Type: application/json" \
+    -d '{
+      "event": "my_event",
+      "entityType": "user"
+      "entityId": "user-id",
+      "targetType": "item",
+      "targetEntityId": "item-id"
+      "eventTime" : "2004-12-13T21:39:45.618-07:00"
+    }'

+Events are defined by the template so check the specific template docs for encoding data in events.

 #Workflow Commands

 For some pio commands you must `cd` to an engine-instance directory.
 This is because the `engine.json` and/or `manifest.json` are either needed or are modified.
-These commands implement the workflow for creating a "model" from events and launching the PreditionServer to serve queries.
+These commands implement the workflow for creating a "model" from events and launching the PredictionServer to serve queries.

-**Important Note:** use standard **or** multi-tenant workflow, not both mixed!
-If you mix these things will get out of sync for the engine-instance.
-Reset things by deleting 'manifest.json' and sticking to one or the other.

 ##Standard Workflow

 These commands must be run in this order, but can be repeated once previous commands are run.
 So many trains are expected after a build and many deploys of the same model are allowed.

  - `pio build` this registers the `engine.json` params with the meta-store as defined in the `pio-env.sh`, it also uses sbt to compile and create jars from the engine code.
 Any change to `engine.json` will only take effect after `pio build` even if the code has not changed.
  - `pio train` pulls data from the event store and creates a model
  - `pio deploy` creates a PredictionServer instance to serve query results based on the last trained model
  - `nohup pio deploy &` creates a daemon of the PredictionServer for the current engine-instance

+##<a id='ur-workflow'></a> Universal Recommender Example

+{{> urworkflow}}

 {{/template}}